gtg922r/obsidian-numerals/README.md

 	- A line starting with `#` will be ignored by the math engine, but will be bolded when rendered
 - Result Annotation:
 	- `=>` at the end of a line (but before a comment) will tell *Numerals* that a result should be highlighted.
 Any line in that code block *without* a `=>` annotation will be rendered faintly (or hidden depending on settings).
+- Result Insertion:
+	- Using the `@[...]` syntax (for example: `$[profit]`), Numerals will insert the results of a calculation into the raw text of your note, following `::`
+	- Uses dataview notation, which allows writing back to dataview valueues.
+For example, `@[profit]` will be modified to say `@[profit::10 USD]`
+- Access Frontmatter Properties
+	- Numerals will have access to any property name specified in the `numerals:` property.
+Setting `numerals` to `all`, will make all properties in a note available to *Numerals*
+	- Multiple properties can be specified as a list, e.g. `numerals: [apples, pears]` will makes both the `apples` and `pears` property available to Numerals

 *Numerals* utilizes the [mathjs](https://mathjs.org/) library for all calculations. *Numerals* implements a preprocessor to allow more human-friendly syntax, such as currency symbols and thousands separators.
 For all available functions and capabilities (which includes matrices, vectors, symbolic algebra and calculus, etc), see the [mathjs documentation](https://mathjs.org/docs/index.html)